arunajain/arunajain/README.md

 NodeJs | JavaScript | ReactJs | RestAPI | AWS Certified (Developer Associate) | Permanent Resident of Canada | Open to Full-Time Opportunities

-Experienced Full Stack Developer with 9+ years of expertise in building scalable web applications and backend systems.
-Proficient in Node.js, React, Angular, and AWS, with a strong background in designing RESTful APIs and managing databases like PostgreSQL, DynamoDB, and MongoDB.
+Experienced Full Stack NodeJS Developer with 9+ years of expertise in building scalable web applications and backend systems.
+Proficient in Node.js, Javascript, React JS, Angular, and AWS, with a strong background in designing RESTful APIs and managing databases like PostgreSQL and MongoDB.
 Passionate about problem-solving, debugging, and delivering high-performance applications.
 <hr></hr>

 <h2>🛠 Tech Stack & Skills</b><br> </h2>